TheNosiriN/thenosirin.github.io/blog/universe2_post1/universe2_post1.md

 But then I thought to myself...
 How big can I really go?
 Space in real life doesn't care about scale, it's just a bunch of particles moving however they want, as far as they want, and they clump together to form a bigger object, as big as they want.
 No restrictions.

-The Universe is expanding, and we are inside its bubble.
+We are inside a small bubble we call the Observable Universe.
 But space is infinite.
-Is there anything after than the Universe we're inside?
+Is there anything after than the Observable Universe we're inside?
 Maybe that thing is much bigger.
 Maybe it's another universe?
 Or supergiant gas cloud.
 Instead of spending time imagining what it is, why don't I create it?

 A space without restrictions, anything can be any size.
 From a gas cloud orders of magnitudes bigger than a universe, to a grain of sand, each having their own position in space.